Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Method

+\textbf{Skill Quantization.} The skill encoder $\phi_\theta$ is implemented with several 1D CNN layers followed by self-attention layers.
+Given a sub-trajectory $\tau_i$ obtained from \cref{subsec: skill discovery}, we extract the action sequence and resample it to a fixed size to handle variable durations.
+The encoder $\phi_\theta$ processes this sequence to produce continuous embeddings $z_e$.
+A Vector Quantization (VQ) layer then maps $z_e$ to the nearest entries in a learnable codebook $\mathcal{E}=\{e_k\}_{k=1}^{K}$, yielding discrete skill tokens $z_q$.
+This quantization effectively discretizes the continuous motion space into atomic skill patterns.

-\textbf{Semantic Contrastive Skill Alignment.} Vector quantization (VQ) converts continuous action embeddings into discrete tokens that capture shared motion patterns but inevitably discard some fine-grained details.
-Instead of correcting this abstraction effect as in prior work with residual quantization or codebook rotation~\cite{mete2024quest, li2025star, lee2024behavior}, we explicitly exploit it to learn high-level, semantically meaningful skill abstractions rather than low-level motion patterns~\cite{esser2021taming}.
+\textbf{Semantic Contrastive Skill Alignment.} Vector quantization (VQ) converts continuous action embeddings into discrete tokens, which capture shared motion patterns but inevitably discard fine-grained details.
+Instead of treating this abstraction as a defect to be corrected~\cite{mete2024quest, li2025star, lee2024behavior}, we exploit it to learn high-level, semantically meaningful skill representations.

-Given skill representations $z=z_e$, we employ supervised contrastive learning~\cite{khosla2020supervised} to align the latent skill space with semantic skill labels derived from \cref{subsec: skill discovery}.
+Given skill representations $z=z_e$, we employ supervised contrastive learning~\cite{khosla2020supervised} to align the latent space with semantic labels derived from \cref{subsec: skill discovery}.
+We formulate a general contrastive loss.
+Let the normalized similarity probability between an anchor $z_i$ and a candidate $z_p$ be: